iterorganization/IMAS-ParaView/README.md

 fields only (on nodes or cells).
 Names must be the same as mentioned in other case just grid is written to IDS.

-When writting grid for bigger meshes not including nodes, edges, faces and volumes to subsets should be considered.
+When writing grid for bigger meshes not including nodes, edges, faces and volumes to subsets should be considered.
 This reduces IDS writting time and it's size plus there is 'no need to replicate the grid elements in the grid_subset structure' as said in data dictionary.